HEnquist/audioadapter-rs/README.md

 any data passed between them must be converted by copying the data from a buffer using one layout to another buffer using the other layout.

+### Interleaved and sequential

+explain!
+Sequential, planar or non-interleaved.

 ### Abstracting the data layout
 This crate provedes a trait [AudioBuffer] that provides simple methods